saschwarz/tech-agilitynerd/content/cookiecutter-djangopackage-do-the-right-thing.rst

 Yes there are other similar projects, and Django provides ``startproject`` and ``startapp`` commands that can take template arguments.
 But since I've never used Travis, RTD or tox I really wanted to leverage more experienced developers' knowledge so I could set them up in a "smart" way.

 That's what I liked about ``cookiecutter-djangopackage`` it came with sane defaults that worked out of the box [#]_ and did smart stuff like wiring the version from the package's ``__init__.py`` in to the documentation and ``setup.py``.
-The ``requirements.txt`` used by ``pip`` is also wired in to ``tox`` and the ``runtests.py`` test runner.
+The ``requirements.txt`` used by ``pip`` is wired in to ``tox`` and the ``README.rst`` is used in the ``setup.py`` and included in the Spinx docs.

 And there are other integrations that make it easy to release a professional Django application.
 In fact that's my long winded point - it makes it hard to not do the right thing!
-I might not have taken the time to figure out one or more new support technologies, but ``cookiecutter-djangopackage`` made it easy for me to focus on writing code, tests and documentation.
+I might have skipped using one or more of these support technologies, but ``cookiecutter-djangopackage`` made it easy for me to use them and focus on writing code, tests and documentation.

 So that is what I want to stress: with ``cookiecutter-djangopackage`` you *can* create a packaged application, whose code is tested on multiple python/Django versions, tested for installation, installable via PyPi and nicely documented without much additional effort.